 “This collaboration allows our students to gain practical skills and experiences while embedded in a real life setting where they have the opportunity to work with clients.

 “Our students are trained to Glenview’s specific requirements, creating a skilled pipeline of potential employees for Glenview and the wider aged care industry.

 “Health and aged care is one of Tasmania’s fastest growing sectors and this partnership is a great example of how TasTAFE is working with industry to help meet Tasmania’s skills needs,” Ms Dodd said.

-Visit the course pages on the TasTAFE website for more information about Certificate III in Individual Support courses.
+Visit the course pages on the TasTAFE website for more information about our Certificate III in Individual Support courses.